eth-sri/ELINA/README.md

 			make
 			make check
 			sudo make install
 		d.
-This will install the library in "/usr/local" folder.
+This will install the mpfr library in "/usr/local" folder.

     3. The APRON library:
 		a.
 Download source from http://apron.cri.ensmp.fr/library/